maziac/dezogif/documentation/AsynchronousBreak.md

 below.

 The debugger's half needs the serial cable on **joy port 2**.
-The stub's own screen says which you have, on the line under the port selection: `PC break: ready` or `PC break: needs Joy 2`.
+The stub's own screen says which you have, on the line under the port selection: `Async break: ready` or `Async break: needs Joy 2`.

 ## What to add to the program